Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/02_CoreCapabilities.md

 There are a lot of ways to do digital commerce, including not only your own online store but also numerous marketplaces.
 However, managing products separately in each channel requires huge effort.
 The *Actindo Core1 Platform* enables unified commerce by treating comparably digital and traditional stationary commerce.
 For example, you can treat a stationary store like a web shop.
 And a web shop order like a sale process in the POS (point of sale) system.
 With the *Omni-Channel* module, you can connect your web store and all relevant marketplaces directly to the platform and manage them centrally.
-You can integrate various store systems, such as Shopify or Magento 2.
+You can integrate various store systems such as Shopify&trade; or Magento 2&trade;.

 ## Process integration